 "Baku and Moscow are not interested in exodus of all Armenians from NK".
 Opinions from Yerevan

+"Baku and Moscow are not interested in an exodus of all Armenians from NK".
+Opinions from Yerevan

 “The people of Artsakh are left between three evils.”